milessabin/shapeless/README.md

     apap2.get == apap
 ```

 These last three bullets make this `HList` dramatically more practically
 useful than `HList`'s are typically thought to be: normally the full
 type information required to work with them is too fragile to cross subtyping
 or I/O boundaries.
 This implementation supports the discarding of precise
 information where necessary (eg. to serialize a precisely typed record after
 construction), and its later reconstruction (eg. a weakly typed deserialized
 record with a known schema can have it's precise typing reestabilished).

+# Facilities for abstracting over arity

-* Conversions between tuples and `HList`'s, and between ordinary Scala
+Conversions between tuples and `HList`'s, and between ordinary Scala
 functions of arbitrary arity and functions which take a single
 corresponding `HList` argument.
 One application of this is the `liftO`
 function which lifts an ordinary function of arbitrary arity into `Option`.

 ```scala
     // Round trip from tuple to HList and back